yyyhttp/InSorg/README.md

 ## 📃Citation

-If you use this codebase in your research or project, please cite:
+Please cite the following work if you use this codebase in your research.